Neonatal Cranial Ultrasound 2021

-This year, the three-day course takes place as a hybrid event, with a limited number of places in person on our West London campus and also online.
-The course takes place on the 1st, 2nd and 3rd of November 2021 and is divided into:
+This year, the three-day course takes place online, on the 1st, 2nd and 3rd of November 2021.
+It is divided into:

 Day 1: Basics: (Monday 1st November) — Aimed at those starting out on their neonatal imaging career.
 The content will cover all aspects of neonatal cranial imaging at a basic level.
 It will also serve as a solid foundation for delegates following the Advanced course.